joanvelja/Confidently_Exiting/dabi_blogpost.md

 </p>
 <p align='center'><b>FLOPs per sample</b> for T5-Large and T5-Finetuned with <i>No</i>, <i>Fixed</i>, or <i>Decaying</i> reduction applied to the <b>W_j</b> matrix</p>

-<p align='center'><b>Performance on Summarization Task</b>: Comparison of model performance in terms of ROUGE-L score and the amount of FLOPs generated per sample.
+<p align='center'><a id='figure-6'><b>Figure 6:</b></a> <b>Performance on Summarization Task</b>: Comparison of model performance in terms of ROUGE-L score and the amount of FLOPs generated per sample.
 The minimum exit layer was set to 7 for T5-Large and 2 for T5-Large Finetuned, with the confidence set at 0.9 for both.
 The amount of FLOPs represents the average from 100 samples.
 The dataset used is SamSum.</p>

 The overall performance displays the following trend: similar performance is achieved across the evaluation metrics, but the amount of FLOPs decreases by a hundredfold for all tasks.
 Additionally, between fixed and decaying reduction, half of the FLOPs are utilized, but there is a 2% loss in performance.
 This illustrates the trade-off: choosing a smaller $k$ reduces the number of FLOPs but at the cost of lower performance.
 Additionally, due to Finetuned models exiting at earlier stages, fewer FLOPs are observed overall.
 However, the same trade-off can be observed.